apache/incubator-spot/spot-setup/APACHE-SPOT-SCHEMA.md

 # Apache Spot Schema

 This document is to centralize a place where users can read information about Proxy, DNS and flow schema.
-From this document users with their own ingest can implement a module without using spot ingest, or they can compare them.
+From this document users with their own ingest can implement a module without using spot-ingest, or they can compare them.
 User can do that creating a data set with the expected columns by pipeline.

 - [Proxy](#proxy)